Have this post read to you in a natural voice, so you can do other things:

 If you’re looking to market your construction company and do it yourself -take heed!
-I’ve done it for 10+ other construction and home services companies and I will give you every last secret I can extract from my head!
-I’m not a genius, and you don’t have to be either – what it does take is 10-20 minutes to sit down and study these hard-fought construction marketing secrets.
+We’ve done it for 10+ other construction and home services companies and I (along with 7 other experts) give you every last secret I can extract from my head!
+You ou don’t have to be a genius to get endless construction leads on autopilot – what it does take is 10-20 minutes to sit down and study these hard-fought construction marketing secrets.

 Do you like the way it looks when you Google your companies name?